Jemrich27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file is so furious
+Fooling the fool is not funny